Free Job Application Tracker Templates for Google Sheets

 While there are various benefits of using a Google Sheets-based job search template, the platform is also limited in usage.
 Here’s how:

-- Learning curve: Filters and conditional formatting may require time to learn
+• Learning Curve: Filters and conditional formatting require time to learn

-- Not built for job tracking: Lacks resume building and analysis functionality
+• Not Built for Job Tracking: Lacks resume building and analysis features

 How do I create a Job Application Spreadsheet with Google Sheets?